Auction learning as a two-player game: Contributions

 \section{Contributions}

-This paper leverages recent work in Auction Theory to formulate a two-player game to learn revenue-optimal auctions, and develops a new algorithm ALGnet (Auction Learning Game network).
-We produce competitive or better results compared to \cite{dutting2017optimal}.
-In addition to the conceptual contributions, our approach yields the following improvements:
+This paper leverages recent work in Auction Theory to formulate the learning of revenue-optimal auctions as a two-player game.
+We develop a new algorithm ALGnet (Auction Learning Game network) that produces competitive or better results compared to \cite{dutting2017optimal}'s RegretNet.
+In addition to the conceptual contributions, our approach yields the following improvements (as RegretNet is already learning near-optimal auctions, our improvement over RegretNet is not due to significantly higher optimal revenues).

 \begin{itemize} \item[--] \textit{Easier hyper-parameter tuning}: By constructing a time-independent loss function, we circumvent the need to search for an adequate parameter scheduling.
-Our formulation also involves less hyperparameters, which makes it more robust. \item[--] \textit{A metric to compare auctions}: We propose a principled metric to compare the quality of auctions which are not precisely incentive compatible, based on recent work of~\cite{rubinstein2018simple}. \item[--] \textit{More efficient training}: We replace the inner-loop optimization of prior work with a neural network, which makes training more efficient. \item[--] \textit{Online auctions}: Since the learning formulation is time-invariant, ALGnet is able to quickly adapt in auctions where the bidders' valuation distributions varies over time.
-Such setting appears for instance in the online posted pricing problem studied in \cite{bubeck2017online}. \end{itemize} Furthermore, these technical contributions together now imply a novel formulation of auction learning as a two-player game between an auctioneer and a misreporter.
+Our formulation also involves less hyperparameters, which makes it more robust.

+\item[--] \textit{A metric to compare auctions}: We propose a metric to compare the quality of two auctions which are not incentive compatible.

+\item[--] \textit{More efficient training}: We replace the inner-loop optimization of prior work with a neural network, which makes training more efficient.

+\item[--] \textit{Online auctions}: Since the learning formulation is time-invariant, ALGnet is able to quickly adapt in auctions where the bidders' valuation distributions varies over time.
+Such setting appears for instance in the online posted pricing problem studied in \citet{bubeck2017online}. \end{itemize}

+Furthermore, these technical contributions together now imply a novel formulation of auction learning as a two-player game (not zero-sum) between an auctioneer and a misreporter.
 The auctioneer is trying to design an incentive compatible auction that maximizes revenue while the misreporter is trying to identify breaches in the truthfulness of these auctions.

-The paper decomposes as follows. \autoref{sec:setting} introduces the standard notions of auction design. \autoref{sec:dutt} presents our game formulation for auction learning. \autoref{sec:NN_arch} provides a description of ALGnet and its training procedure.
-Finally, \autoref{sec:exps} presents numerical evidence for the effectiveness of our approach.
+The paper decomposes as follows.
+Section~\ref{sec:setting} introduces the standard notions of auction design.
+Section~\ref{sec:dutt} presents our game formulation for auction learning.
+Section~\ref{sec:NN_arch} provides a description of ALGnet and its training procedure.
+Finally, Section~\ref{sec:exps} presents numerical evidence for the effectiveness of our approach.